huggingface/transformers/examples/summarization/bart/README.md

-Following the example script, dump your summaries into a file with one per line.

-### CNN/Daily Mail Data
+# Get the CNN/Daily Mail Data
 To be able to reproduce the authors' results on the CNN/Daily Mail dataset you first need to download both CNN and Daily Mail datasets [from Kyunghyun Cho's website](https://cs.nyu.edu/~kcho/DMQA/) (the links next to "Stories") in the same folder.
 Then uncompress the archives by running:

 ```bash
 tar -xvf cnn_stories.tgz && tar -xvf dailymail_stories.tgz
 ```
-this should make a directory called cnn_dm/ with files like test.source.
+this should make a directory called cnn_dm/ with files like `test.source`

+# Code
+is mostly in `src/transformers/modeling_bart.py`.
+This directory only contains examples.

-# Rouge Scores
+# Rouge Scores (WIP)
 ### Stanford CoreNLP Setup
 ```
 ptb_tokenize () {